 There is no SOAP traffic when the server is started in application mode(not an option for most people), and no SOAP traffic when the server is started in service mode and the GUI is not running.
 As long as you shutdown the GUI when you are not administering the server then local network traffic will be significantly reduced and this should help with the queue full error.

 If an internal NIC is not being properly detected then you can manually specify an IP to bind to in the Cerberus FTP Server.
 There are two ways to accomplish this.

-- Shutdown the Cerberus FTP Server user interface and stop the Cerberus FTP Server Windows Service.
+- Go to the Services control panel in Windows (accessible from Administrative Tools in the Windows Control Panel) and stop the Cerberus FTP Server Windows Service.
 This step is important.

 - Open the file settings.xml under: